JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v2.0.1 (in progress)
+* Pynite no longer struggles rendering load cases and combinations when no loads are present.
+This is especially helpful for rendering modal load combinations, which don't have loads (only masses).

 v2.0.0
 * Added modal analysis.
 You can now find the natural frequencies and mode shapes of frame-type structures (plates not yet supported).
 A special thanks to @boustrephon for heading up this feature.
 * Dropping support for python < 3.10.